alexbarton/backup-script/README.md

 Number of generations to keep.
 Default: 0 (none).

-On a *btrfs* target file systems (see `target` variable), this script can generate generations using *btrfs snapshots*: the script creates a new snapshot named with the timestamp for each generation inside of the system directory inside of the target directory.
+On a suitable target file systems (see `target` variable), this script can generate generations using snapshots: the script creates a new snapshot named with the timestamp for each generation inside of the system directory inside of the target directory.

+Supported file systems are:

+ * *btrfs*:
+   All generations are btrfs subvolumes and named after the date and time.
+ * *ZFS*:
+   All generations are ZFS filesystems.
+Latest generation is named `current`, olders are links to the ZFS snapshot directories.

+The latest snapshot is always reachable using a symlink named `latest` inside the system directory.

 ### [default_]job_pre_exec